mfeldt/AOSAT/README.md

 python setup.py install
 ```

-That's it, python should install th epackage and all required dependencies!
+That's it, python should install the package and all required dependencies!

 Verifying the installation:
 ===========================

-While still verifying that th einstallation is fine, you can do the following:
+While still verifying that the installation is fine, you can do the following:

 1. run the test suite
 ```